React Chart Component

 Licensing

-The chart data bundled in the component is subject to copyright and is owned by the RCPCH.
-If you wish to use this software commercially, please contact the RCPCH so we can ensure you have the correct license for use.
+There is important chart line rendering data bundled in the component, which subject to copyright and is owned by the RCPCH.
+It is specifically excluded from the MIT license mentioned above.
+If you wish to use this software, please contact the RCPCH so we can ensure you have the correct license for use.
+Subscribers to the Digital Growth Charts API will automatically be assigned licenses for the chart plotting data.